AmbireTech/adex-protocol/README.md

 The fund flow would be: `{user OR advertiser} -> publisher`

+A realistic way for this to work is for it to be implemented in an ad blocker, so that any ads that don't allow being implicitly outbid (not AdEx-enabled) would not appear at all.

 **To be explored further; including possible collaborations with ad blockers**